seyfmendes/exchange-rate/README.md

 # exchange rate

-# test method naming convention was made using this site (https://dzone.com/articles/7-popular-unit-test-naming)
+*Test method naming convention was made using this site (https://dzone.com/articles/7-popular-unit-test-naming)

 You can run application with docker.
 * Firstly install docker in your machine.